On Information Controls: Introduction

 Our work is closely related to the Bayesian persuasion games, also known as information design, introduced by the seminal paper Kamenica and Gentzkow \cite{kamenica2011bayesian}, see also the earlier work Crawford-Sobel \cite{crawford1982strategic}.
-This is a special type of signaling games, cf. Riley \cite{Riley} and Sobel \cite{Sobel}.
-The signal sender, who possesses some private information generated by a random variable $X$, sends a signal following some distribution relying on $X$, and the signal receiver would infer the distribution of $X$ from the received signal following the Bayes' rule.
+This is a special type of signaling game that provides a specific way to disclose information, cf. Riley \cite{Riley} and Sobel \cite{Sobel}.
+The sender, who possesses private information represented by a random variable $X$, sends a signal according to a distribution that depends on $X$.
+The receiver then infers the distribution of $X$ from the observed signal using the Bayes' rule.
 This is a Stackelberg game, where the receiver is the follower who solves a standard control problem, while the sender is the leader who designs the signal in an optimal way and thus solves an information control problem.
 Such a game has received very strong attention in the past decade, see e.g. Caplin-Dean-Leahy \cite{caplin2022rationally}, Dworczak-Martini \cite{DworczakMartini}, Gentzkow-Kamenica \cite{gentzkow2014costly}, Kamenica \cite{kamenica2019bayesian}, Kamenica-Kim-Zapechelnyuk \cite{kamenica2021bayesian}, Orlov-Skrzypacz-Zryumov \cite{OSZ}, to mention a few.
-The model has also been extended to the case that the receiver would incur some cost for processing the signals and thus the receiver also controls the information, see e.g. Bloedel-Segal \cite{bloedel2021persuading} and Lipnowski-Ravid \cite{lipnowski2020cheap}, and to Nash games where both players can control certain signals, see e.g. Au-Kawai \cite{AuKawai}.
+The model has also been extended to settings in which the receiver incurs costs for processing signals and thus also controls information, see e.g. Bloedel-Segal \cite{bloedel2021persuading} and Lipnowski-Ravid \cite{lipnowski2020cheap}, as well as to Nash games in which both players can control certain signals, see e.g. Au-Kawai \cite{AuKawai}.